James-T-Ardian/inventory-tracking-system/README.md

 Deployment code for client folder: https://github.com/James-T-Ardian/inventory-tracking-system-client-deploy

-Deployment code for server : NONE (Deployment code for server has heroku mysql credentials out in the open.
+Deployment code for server : NOT PUBLISHED (Deployment code for server has heroku mysql credentials out in the open.
 If an employer wants
                             the server deployment code then please email me at: jamesardian01@gmail.com)

 Description on difference between development and deployment code for server: